dylandaviddavies/outcome-tests-docs/docs/development/data-source.md

 If your test utilizes an external data file, you can use the ***JsonDataSource*** method attribute to mark a test method as having a corresponding JSON data file in the ***TestData*** folder.
 When the test is run, the values in the data file are bound to the test method's parameters.

 ## Format
 Every data file starts with a surrounding array representing the test runs.
 Each run contains an object with properties that map to the test method's parameters.
-It's encouraged that each run have different values to increase coverage.
+It's encouraged that each run has different values to increase coverage.

 ## Example
 ``` json